ReserveNetwork/R-Link/README.md

 ## Beta Features

 - Support for Audio Calls to other [RLink](https://github.com/ReserveNetwork/r-link) users.
+  - Support for Video Message to other [RLink](https://github.com/ReserveNetwork/r-link) users.
   - Audio is encoded with [codec2](https://github.com/drowe67/codec2) to support low bandwidth links.
   - Using a microphone requires using the web ui over localhost or https, due to [AudioWorklet](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorklet) secure context.
   - I have tested two-way audio calls over LoRa with a single hop.
 It works well when a [reasonable bitrate](https://unsigned.io/understanding-lora-parameters/) is configured on the RNode.